anandgajjar2004/SpringBootSpark/README.md

 [https://start.spring.io/](https://start.spring.io/)

-and add the Web, H2, Thymeleaf and JPA dependency for quick start.
+and add the **Web, H2, Thymeleaf and JPA** dependency for quick start.
 (H2 is optional if you are using some other database)

-also note it down the package name (Group) which you have provided while creating application.
+also note it down the package name (Group) which you have provided while creating application.  (for example: **com.example**)

 ### Generate required Classes, Interface and HTML files.